The European Union’s Fifth Anti-Money Laundering Directive

 Specific provisions in the directive represent a paradigm shift in the EU virtual currency regulatory landscape and provide a strong indication of how the EU plans to tackle the money laundering and terrorist financing risks that stem from virtual currencies.
 While regulators look to balance the needs of law enforcement with the desire not to hamper innovation and technological progress, there is little doubt that these new requirements will have a major impact on this rapidly growing industry.

 Staying Ahead of the Curve

-As noted in Is Your AML Program Up to the Task?
+As we noted in a previous article (Is Your AML Program Up to the Task?

 While the EU virtual currency regulatory efforts currently lag behind the efforts undertaken by federal and state regulators in the United States, such as those implemented by the New York Department of Financial Services, we expect many country-level regulatory rulemaking and enforcement efforts to take significant steps forward in the next few years.
 Virtual currency exchanges and wallet providers may want to take additional actions to ensure that they are staying apprised of and compliant with the new regulations that will be rolled out at the EU country level.

 One of the most important changes found in the Fifth Directive—and one we expect to see repeated by local regulators across the EU in the coming years—is the broadening of the scope of obliged entities to include virtual currency exchange platforms and custodian wallet providers.
 This represents a major change from the Fourth Directive.

 In its release announcing the new directive

 , the Commission stated that it was seeking to address the anonymity and potential misuse of virtual currencies by terrorist and criminal organizations.
 It was in that spirit that the Commission added virtual currency exchanges and wallet providers to the list of obliged entities covered and monitored by national financial intelligence units (FIUs).
 The Fifth Directive also requires exchange platforms and wallet providers to register with member state AML authorities.